Where were you on September 11, 2001?

 I rescheduled my flight home on the next available ticket — an afternoon flight on Tuesday, September 11, 2011.

-Hurricane Erin — At 6 p.m., Sunday, September 9th, when the eye of the hurricane was supposed to be directly over Bermuda, I was standing on the oceanfront terrace of my hotel, gazing out at a picture postcard sunset, not a drop of rain or gust of wind that would indicate that a hurricane was anywhere nearby.
+At 6 p.m., Sunday, September 9th, when the eye of Hurricane Erin was supposed to be directly over Bermuda, I was standing on the oceanfront terrace of my hotel, gazing out at a picture postcard sunset, not a drop of rain or gust of wind that would indicate that a hurricane was anywhere nearby.

 The only thing dark and stormy was the drink in my hand — Dark ‘n’ Stormy is Bermuda’s national adult beverage, a mix of Gosling’s dark rum and ginger beer.